vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ## Setting up the cluster

 Go to EMR and "Create Cluster".
 Go to "Advanced Options".
-In "software configuration" choose release 6.0.0 plus check "Hadoop", "Hive", "Hue" and "Spark".
+In "software configuration" choose release 6.0.0 plus check "Hadoop", "Hive", "Hue", "Zepplin" and "Spark".
 Choose "next".
 In "Hardware" choose 4 x core nodes.
 Choose servers with at least 16GB memory.

+For my test I used the following config:
+** Executors: tried both 4 and 14 servers
+m5a.4xlarge
+16 vCore, 64 GiB memory, EBS only storage
+EBS Storage:256 GiB

+** Driver / Master: 1
+m5.xlarge
+4 vCore, 16 GiB memory, EBS only storage
+EBS Storage:64 GiB

 Leave other settings as is.
 Choose "next".
 In "Additional Options" choose the AMI you created above.
 Choose "next".
 In "Security Options" choose the key pair you created and downloaded.
 Then "create cluster".

 A spark cluster has n nodes managed by a central master.
 This allows it offer large scale parallel processing.

+For the example below, the job completes in 1 minute with 14 workers and 1.8 minutes with 4 workers.
+Note I haven`t optimised the job, so you may be able to make it run faster.

 ![Spark Cluster Diagram](https://raw.githubusercontent.com/fordesmith/PotentialFutureExposureAWSSpark/master/visualisations/cluster-overview.png).